 The major component of our revenue growth in 2009 was increased sales of our lateral flow rapid HIV tests and related components.
 A large percentage of individuals that are HIV positive worldwide are unaware of their status.
 Part of the reason for this is that even those that do get tested in public health settings will often not return or call back for their test results if samples have to be sent out to a laboratory which can take at least several days to process.
 The increased availability, greater efficacy and reduced costs for anti-retroviral treatments (ARVs) for HIV is also having a tremendous impact on the demand for testing, as the stigma associated with the disease is lessened, and the ability to resume normal activities is substantially improved, providing a positive message to those potentially infected.
 All four of our rapid HIV tests are qualitative "yes/no" tests for the detection of antibodies to HIV 1 & 2 with results available within approximately 15 minutes.
 The tests differ principally only in the method of sample collection and test procedure, flexibility with different sample types, and cost of manufacture.
 Prior to our agreement with Inverness and, more recently, the development of our DPP® HIV 1/2 Screening Assay for use with oral fluid or blood samples, our rapid HIV tests had been marketed under either our SURE CHECK® or STAT-PAK® trademarks.
-Pursuant to our agreement with Inverness, the SURE CHECK® product (which incorporates a proprietary barrel format) is now being marketed by Inverness as Clearview® HIV 1/2 STAT-PAK®.
-We continue to market our STAT-PAK® cassette format of our HIV 1/2 STAT-PAK® cassette and dispstick outside the United States through other marketing channels.
+Pursuant to our agreement with Inverness, the SURE CHECK® product (which incorporates a proprietary barrel format) is now being marketed by Inverness as Clearview® HIV 1/2 STAT-PAK (we also have a third product known as HIV 1/2 STAT-PAK dipstick) is now being marketed by Inverness in the United States as Clearview® HIV 1/2 STAT-PAK®.
+We continue to market our STAT-PAK® cassette and dipstick outside the United States through other marketing channels.
 In addition, in 2009 we amended the agreement with Inverness, which previously had global exclusivity for the barrel format product, to a non-exclusive outside of North America.